dnl-rss/secureum-slot2-solidity101/README.md

-Markdown notes for the Secureum security bootcamp, week 2, [solidity-101](https://secureum.substack.com/p/solidity-101)
+> Markdown formatted notes with example solidity code for the Secureum security bootcamp, slot 2, topic: [solidity-101](https://secureum.substack.com/p/solidity-101)

-### 1. Solidity 101
+## 1. Solidity 101

 Soldity is a high-level language for implementing smart contracts on Ethereum and other EVM blockchains.
 It was founded in 2014 by Gavin Wood and developed by Christian Reitwiessner, Alex Beregszazi, and others